-The Country Representative is a member of the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Middle East (ME) Regional Team, reports to the OTI Regional Team Leader, and is based in Beirut, Lebanon as the senior OTI representative in the country.
-This post is a family-accompanied post and does allow minor and/or adult dependents.
+The Country Representative is a member of the Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Middle East (ME) Regional Team, reports to the OTI Regional Team Leader, and is based in Turkey.
+There may be substantial travel to countries in the region if/when conditions allow.

-The Country Representative's principal responsibility will be development, oversight and management of DCHA/OTI's Lebanon country program.
+The Country Representative's principal responsibility will be development, oversight and management of DCHA/OTI's Syria country program.
 The incumbent will be called upon to represent OTI's mission and programs to senior-level government officials, in-country visitors, senior officials from other international organizations, bilateral donors and local government officials.